 Somewhat later in the early 20's Civita tried to expand to a facility at lake Fusaro not far from Cuma, just north of the gulf of Naples.
 That met with resistance from those who had interests there and she was only marginally successful.
 In any event, by the early 1920s Mussolini had arrived, and with him, Fascism, a social system that certainly did not encourage free-thinking or progressive education.
 Over time, the regime shut her down, first by incorporating her “school ship” into its own all-encompassing system of Fascist youth education and then by blocking her throughout the 20-year Fascist period whenever she tried to set up a school somewhere else.
 By 1933 she had been totally marginalized in the world of education in Italy.
 While she headed the school, however, she had received educators from as far away as Japan who had come to learn about the progressive Civita System.
 She was rightfully respected and honored.
 In the 1930s and during WWII, she slowed down but never stopped her efforts to help orphans, abandoned children, those who had nothing, a cause that then became desperately serious as a result of the casualties of WWII.
 In June of 1947 she appeared at the opening of the Congress of Neapolitan Women, which had expressed interest in reviving her progressive methods; she delivered the keynote address, Un esperimento educativo: la Nave Asilo Caracciolo (An experiment in education: the School Ship Caracciolo) and patiently explained it all to them once again.
 (The address was published and is now in the National Library in the Arcuno collection).
 Giulia Civeta Franceschi passed away in 1957 at the age of 87.
 It would be nice to think that this wonderful woman, this embodiment of total compassion, at the end of her life got some satisfaction in knowing that she had outlasted the authoritarians who tried to destroy her.
 Indeed, they are forgotten.

-In 2009 the new Museum of the Sea in Bagnoli
+2009 the new Museum of the Sea in Bagnoli (near the

-(near the North Pier) put up an exhibit about her
+North Pier) put up an exhibit about her life and

-life and work.
-That exhibit then went on tour in
+work.
+That exhibit then went on tour in Italy, not

-Italy, not just locally (the port towns of Procida
+just locally (the port towns of Procida and

-and Castellammare) but all the way up to Trieste,
+Castellammare) but all the way up to Trieste, the

 interest in her life and work.
 Italian TV showed up,